oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``edition`` parameter is expected to be a string that indicates the edition to use for the connection.
 This parameter cannot be used simultaneously with the ``cclass`` parameter.
-This value is used in the python-oracledb Thick mode.
+This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.

     The ``tag`` parameter is expected to be a string that identifies the type of connection that should be returned from a pool.
-This value is only used in the python-oracledb Thick mode.
+This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.

     The ``matchanytag`` parameter is expected to be a boolean specifying whether any tag can be used when acquiring a connection from the pool.
 This value is only used in the python-oracledb Thick mode when acquiring a connection from a pool.
+This value is ignored in the python-oracledb Thin mode.
 The default value is False.

     The ``config_dir`` parameter is expected to be a string that indicates the directory in which configuration files (tnsnames.ora) are found.
 This value